Moving to Switzerland

 Ranking against the world

-For work and life balance, a naturally clean environment and general high quality of life Switzerland always tends to top the polls.
+For work and life balance, a naturally clean environment, and a generally high quality of life Switzerland always tends to top the polls.
 In a recent Mercer quality of living survey of cities of the world, Zurich came out second next to Vienna.

 Switzerland also came top in a survey of the happiest countries in the world and it has been nominated as the favourite destination for expats.
 Another plus is that Switzerland is neutral, so to many it also feels safe, a peaceful haven away from the hostilities of the rest of the world.